chiperific/promistasks/README.md

 ## Decisions
 - Footer: Anyone logged in can create a task
 - Archiving property in app (when no open tasks) removes from GT.
-  -- right now, for everybody (through the model)
+  -- right now, for everybody (through the mode.l)
   -- Tasks only archive for the user that clicks it (through controller) -- Seth should choose